-Australia and New Zealand combined are projected to see 2.4% GDP growth in 2019:
+Australia & New Zealand combined are projected to see 2.4% GDP growth in 2019:

+Lackluster economic growth & restrained consumer spending / confidence is on the cards for the 2nd half of 2019.
 Construction / EPC activity in Australia is marginally on the increase as we move into the remainder of 2019.
-The Australian EPC sector continues to feel the downturn effects of the ore and minerals needs of mainly China and the rest of the world.
+The Australian EPC sector continue to feel the downturn effects of the ore & minerals needs of mainly China, India & the rest of the world.

-Australia has a new Prime Minister Mr. Scott Morrison.
-Much of the future construction growth in Australia will be enhanced by the improving economy and increased government spending on public facilities, housing and infrastructure projects.
+Australian’s disregarded pre-election voter polls, & gave a shock win to Australia’s new Prime Minister Mr. Scott Morrison.
+Much of the future construction growth in Australia will be enhanced by the improving economy & increased government spending on public facilities, housing & infrastructure projects.

 Among the developed OECD countries, Australia has struggled the most from discounted minerals & commodities prices.
 Australia has avoided an economic slowdown thanks in some part to decent growth in the private housing & commercial construction sectors.
 Skilled labor availability has picked up substantially, salaries & hourly wage rates are forecast to remain stable or moderate slightly for the remainder of 2019.